 The Sweetland Digital Rhetoric Collaborative (DRC) Graduate Fellows program aims to recognize graduate students currently working in digital rhetoric who want practical experience in online publishing and website development.
-Fellows are selected on a yearly basis by the editors and board of the DRC, and receive an annual stipend of $500 as well as recognition on the DRC website.
+Fellows are selected on a yearly basis by the directors and board of the DRC, and receive an annual award of $500 as well as recognition on the DRC website.

-DRC Fellows commit to attending monthly online team meetings to plan projects that extend the DRC website and its contributions to the community of computers and writing.
-They work independently and collaboratively to complete two projects within the year of their term; typical projects include: coordinating a blog carnival, developing the DRC wiki, enhancing the resources section of the website, or taking part in editorial work associated with DRC publishing.
+DRC Fellows attend monthly online team meetings to plan projects that extend the DRC website and its contributions to the community of computers and writing.
+In collaboration with DRC colleagues, DRC Fellows will have the opportunity to contribute to two DRC projects during the year.
+Typical projects include: coordinating a blog carnival, developing the DRC wiki, enhancing the resources section of the website, or taking part in editorial work associated with DRC publishing.

 The annual application will be posted to the website in May and will be open until mid-July.

 Saurabh Anand (Saw + Rub) is a Rhetoric and Composition Studies Ph.D. student and an Assistant Writing Center Director in the Department of English at the University of Georgia.
 His cultural location is India, and his languages are Hindi, Punjabi, English, German, and Hungarian.
 His research interests include Writing Center Studies, World Englishes, and Second Language Writing.
 His work has appeared in the English Journal, College Composition and Communication, and the Community Literacy Journal.